engganolang/holle-list-enggano-1895/README.md

 <!-- badges: end -->

-This repository contains processed, digitised word list data of Enggano (investigated in 1895) in the Holle List by Stokhof and Almanar (1987).
+This repository contains processed, digitised word list data of Enggano (investigated in 1895) in Stokhof and Almanar’s (1987) Holle List.
 In addition, the repository provides the R codes to process the raw word list into tabular format that conforms to the specification of the Wordlist module in the Cross-Linguistic Data Formats (CLDF).
 The tabular format is generated via combining the raw Enggano word list data with